JNHolman/RSVP-Cloud-Platform/README.md

 ✔ Prevents misconfigurations and account drift
 ✔ Reduces incident investigation time with AI insights

-This matches what companies expect from a CloudOps, Platform Engineer, or SRE in a maturing organization.

 🔗 HOW ALL 3 PROJECTS WORK TOGETHER
 Layer	Project	What It Delivers	Why It Matters
 1. Infrastructure Layer	Project 1	VPC, EC2, ALB, RDS, CloudWatch, AI logs	The foundation for running secure, scalable applications